apache/incubator-gluten/docs/OAP-Installation-Guide.md

 Once above steps finish, you have completed OAP dependencies installation and OAP building.
 You can start to build Gazelle-Jni in this environment.

-##### Compile and use Gazelle Jni

-Once your env being successfully adopted, please refer to [Gazelle Jni Usage](GazelleJniUsage.md) to compile and use Gazelle Jni in Spark.

 #### Extra Steps for Shuffle Remote PMem Extension

 If you use one of OAP features -- [PMem Shuffle](https://github.com/oap-project/pmem-shuffle) with **RDMA**, you need to configure and validate RDMA, please refer to [PMem Shuffle](https://github.com/oap-project/pmem-shuffle#4-configure-and-validate-rdma) for the details.